-Teachers will need to have a background in the 3D printing industry.
-They will also need specific skill sets to teach specialized courses and stay current on the latest trends.
+Colleges and universities are also launching 3D printing courses and certificate programs, such as NYU-SCPS’s certificate in 3D printing rapid prototyping.
+The teachers, of course, need to have a background in the 3D printing industry.
+They also need specific skill sets to teach specialized courses and stay current on the latest trends.

-“For educators, having an understanding of 3D modeling and 3D printing techniques will be invaluable, as the culture of fab labs is starting to gain support as an important aspect of education.
-Teachers with 3D modeling and fabrication experience have a range of opportunities open to them within educational programs looking to incorporate this new technology," Gunduz said.
+“For educators, having an understanding of 3D modeling and 3D printing techniques will be invaluable, as the culture of [fabrication] labs is starting to gain support as an important aspect of education,” Gunduz said.
+“Teachers with 3D modeling and fabrication experience have a range of opportunities open to them within educational programs looking to incorporate this new technology.”

 “The businesses that will spring up with new business models centered on 3D printing will also have a need for more common jobs that other businesses need, like marketing, clerical, shipping, etc.,” English said.

 These jobs are opening up in all types of 3D printing companies, including vendors, manufacturers and retail stores.

 Salary range: $76,000 per year to $140,000 per year

 Like any career path, working with 3D printing has its upsides and downsides.
 Carefully weigh these pros and cons before making a job change.